stanbrub/benchmark/README.md

 p_stock_trans = read('/data/stock_trans.parquet')
 ````
-Or is can queried from a Kafka topic as in the following:
+Or it can queried from a Kafka topic as in the following:
 ````
 from deephaven import kafka_consumer as kc from deephaven.stream.kafka.consumer import TableType, KeyValueSpec